Anaid0616/Anaid0616/README.md

   - A social media app with CRUD features, user interactions, and emoji reactions.

 - 🏦 **[Semester Project 2: Auction House](https://sp2-auctionhouse.netlify.app/)**
-  - Auction website built with HTML, CSS, Tailwind and JavaScript.
-Users can filter listings, view bidding history, and place bids on other users' auctions.
+  - Auction website where users can filter listings, view bidding history, and place bids on other users' auctions.

 - ✏️ **[Project Exam: Deleine Hairstudio](https://deleine-blog.netlify.app/)**
   - A blogsite for a fictional client that allows users to register, login, create, update and delete blog posts.